VolkanSimsir/Auto-Inference/README.md

 ## What is AutoInference?
-Auto-Inference is a Python library that can infer models using Hugging Face's Transformers library.
-It currently only supports Transformers-based models.
-Unsloth and VLLM support are coming soon.
+Auto-Inference is a Python library that provides a unified interface for model inference using several popular backends, including Hugging Face's Transformers, Unsloth, and vLLM.

 ## 🛠️ Installation